giannilmbd/dynare/doc/manual/source/introduction.rst

 ==============================

 You should cite Dynare if you use it in your research.
-The recommended way todo this is to cite the present manual, as:
+The recommended way to do this is to cite the present manual, as:

     Stéphane Adjemian, Michel Juillard, Frédéric Karamé, Willi Mutschler, Johannes Pfeifer, Marco Ratto, Normann Rion and Sébastien Villemot (2024),